 Turns out this IT shop runs disk arrays from HDS and IBM.
 Their switches are from McData.
 Their servers are IBM, Sun, and various Windows stuff.
 Now here's the disturbing thing.

 The admin said some of the vendors mentioned that the XYZ product wasn't "qualified," alluding to the fact that if something goes haywire, they would point the finger and leave the IT shop in a quandary.
 How very '80s.
-I haven't heard that
+I haven't heard that threat since the last Flock of Seagulls record.
+The fact that they'd even allude to that is irritating.

 Get it in writing